 Where To Stay In Meteora

-All of the Meteora monasteries in Greece make an excellent day trip, but to get to know its best at a more relaxed pace, the best thing you can do is spend one or two nights in the area.
+All of the Meteora monasteries in Greece make an excellent day trip idea, but to get to know the monasteries the best and at a more relaxed pace, the best thing you can do is spend one or two nights in the area.
 You will not regret it.

-The following hotels have been divided according to different budgets for you to find the best place to stay in Meteora easily.
+The following hotels have been divided according to different budgets, so you can easily find the best place to stay in Meteora.

 Meteora Monasteries Map